How it works

 You sign up.

 Five minutes.
-We collect what we need to act on your behalf: your address, your name, your phone number for DNC registration, and a standard authorization.
+We collect what we need to act on your behalf: your address, your name, your phone number for DNC registration, and a simple authorization.
 No document upload, no paper, no notarization.

 What you provide

 • Property address.
-The home you want to protect: primary residence, second home, or rental.
+The home you want to protect.

-• Name & contact.
+• Name and contact.
 First and last name, email for dashboard access, phone for Do Not Call enforcement.

-• Limited authorization.
-A scoped power of attorney for privacy requests only.
+• Authorization.
+A scoped authorization for privacy requests only.
 Revocable anytime.
 Cannot be used for transactions, contracts, or anything else.

 • Payment.
-Card or bank.
+Card.
 Charged after first scan completes, not before.

 Day 1 · 24 hours